Moons-J/my-new-meal-plan/README.md

 <h4>👴 Origin:</h4>
 My original idea started when I wanted to lose weight.
-But I did't now where to start...
+But I didn't know where to start...
 So, I did some googling and I created a lot of excel files... with these files I made a completely automated personal diet machine and I wanted to go further but I reached my limits with Excel.